Story and photographs by Stephanie Wright Hession

 Turning off Highway 12 at the Quarryhill property in Glen Ellen, we rambled down a paved road flanked by vineyards, where a rafter of wild turkeys appeared and goldfinches chattered in the fields.

-Just up ahead, we spied the guest cottage perched on a knoll.
+cottage perched on a knoll.
 Next to its rustic front steps, gentle trickling sounds emitted from a small pond dotted with water lilies on its surface.
 Inside the living room, windows afforded views of oak trees draped with gauzy, lace lichen, hilltop vineyards, fields and woodland.

 Vintage and antique objects adorned shelves throughout the airy space, which features a living room, kitchen with a window seat, dining room, two bedrooms and a bathroom with a bathtub.
-There's also a laundry room with a washer and dryer.
+There's also a laundry room

 In the midst of this haven you'll find Quarryhill Botanical Garden, a lush, 25-acre Asian woodland.
 The flowering plants and trees grown here began as wild-sourced seeds collected during more than 20 annual expeditions to East Asia.